Superstring loop amplitudes from the field theory limit: String theory versus field theory

 Effectively, $\mathfrak{P}^{(g)} $ encodes all the potential loop-integrand propagators in an expression like \eqref{eq:assamp}, while $c^{(g)}$ projects out certain unphysical propagators.
 These details are not important for this paper, where we are concerned with ${\mathcal J}^{(g)}$ and especially $\mathcal{Y}^{(g)}$.
 At two loops, we have

 and

 where we used the determinant

 defined for any $g$.
 The expression \eqref{eq:Y_g=1,2} is built from the differentials $\omega_{I}$, which naturally lift from the nodal sphere to become the holomorphic Abelian differentials on the genus-$2$ surface.
 Indeed, the genus-2 expression is also valid as $\mathcal{Y}^{(2)}_{\mathbb{A}}$ in \eqref{eq:asamp} and, crucially for us, as $\mathcal{Y}^{(2)}_{\mathbb{S}}$ in \eqref{eq:ssamp}.
 The object $ \Delta^{(g)}$ is a modular form of weight $-1$ at any genus, which at genus 2 gives $\mathcal{Y}^{(2)}_{\mathbb{S}}$ the appropriate weight such that the moduli-space integral is well defined.
-At three loops, the answer is not as simple as \eqref{eq:Y_g=1,2}, but $ \Delta^{(3)}$ still appears, as seen in \cite{Gomez:2013sla} and as we will see here.
+At three loops, the answer is not as simple as \eqref{eq:Y_g=1,2}: $ \Delta^{(3)}$ still arises \cite{Gomez:2013sla}, but additional ingredients are needed, as discussed e.g.~in \cite{Tourkine:2013rda}, and as we will see here.